Civil Engineering (CE)

 CE 411.
 Civil Engineering Materials Laboratory.
 1 Credit.

-Course involves lab experiences dealing with design of experiments; and determining the properties of coarse and fine aggregates, concrete, asphalt, steel, and wood.
+The course involves lab experiences designing experiments and determining the properties of coarse and fine aggregates, concrete, asphalt, steel, and wood.
 Students perform lab work in teams and write reports as a group and/or individually.
-Prerequisite: CE major, ENGR 203, and ENGL 110.
-Corequisite: MATH 321 or CHE 315 or ECON 210, and CE 412L.
+Prerequisite: CE major and ENGL 130.
+Prerequisite or Corequisite: MATH 321 or CHE 315 or ECON 210, and CE 412L.
 F,SS.

 CE 412.
 Soil Mechanics.
 3 Credits.

-Course topics include principles of soil mechanics including weight-volume relationships, classification, compaction, effective stress, permeability and seepage, consolidation, shear strength, site exploration, introduction to lateral earth pressure, and slope stability.
+To introduce students to the principles of soil mechanics, including weight-volume relationships, classification, compaction, effective stress, permeability and seepage, consolidation, shear strength, site exploration, introduction to lateral earth pressure, and slope stability.
 Prerequisite: ENGR 203.
 F.

 CE 412L.
 Soil Mechanics Lab.
 1 Credit.

-Course involves lab experiences dealing with design of experiments; and determining the properties of soil in terms of moisture content, specific gravity, grain size distribution, index properties, moisture-density relationships, and permeability.
+The course involves lab experiences designing experiments and determining soil properties, including moisture content, specific gravity, grain size distribution, index properties, moisture-density relationships, permeability, and strength.
 Students perform lab work in teams and write reports as a group and/or individually.
-Prerequisite: CE major, ENGR 203, and ENGL 110.
+Prerequisite: CE major and ENGL 130.
 Corequisite: MATH 321 or CHE 315 or ECON 210; and CE 411 and CE 412.
 F,SS.

 CE 414.
 Foundation Engineering.
 3 Credits.